h3ss/openwakeword-glados-models/README.md

 # openwakeword-glados-models
 This repository contains openWakeWord models for the name "GLaDOS" from the Portal 2 franchise.

-These models are suitable for use with Home Assistant with the openWakeWord plugin.
+These models are suitable for use with Home Assistant with the openWakeWord add-on.
 Simply use SCP to transfer the .tflite file to your HAOS machine in the `/share/openwakeword/` directory.

 There are two versions of the model: